atv2016/ocr_recognizer/README.md

 ```
 [Docker repository](https://hub.docker.com/r/atv2016/ocr_recognizer)

+### Automation

+Here's an automation that consists of 3 steps, using Homeassistant:

+Say you wanted to get the latest school menu which your children's school sometimes publishes but the links are not always consistent.

+1. Run this docker container.
+2. Setup a scrape in HA to the url that your school publishes (in my case the image is always named differently) so i have to scrape the href attribute in the url.
+Go to your favorite web inspector, find the link you need, copy the select path, and set the attribute to href.
+This way you will <ins>always</ins> get the image file the href is linking to.
+3. Setup a rest command in HA in your configuration.yaml that you can use on demand and store the return data in a response variable.
+4. Setup the automation where you use the service of the rest command you just created, and then index the response_variable to get the data you want.
+5. Read out the days school menu on TTS for example and bask in the glory of another automation well done (which no doubt will break soon enough).

 ### EasyOCR optimization

 You can give a variety of options to EasyOCR, and you can test them out by using the easy.py script that is included in the repo.
 Look on the [JadedAI](https://github.com/JaidedAI/EasyOCR) website for the full API reference.
 You can adjust batch size, scale, margin, canvas and a whole lot more.
 That said, i found the default to work the best for my needs in the end.